Ph.D., Chemical Engineering and Biotechnology, Dartmouth College, 2002

 - 2006 - Best and Brightest of Esquire Magazine (science and technology and crazy idea)

 - 2006 - Ralph E. Powe Junior Faculty Enhancement Award

 - 2004 - 1st Class Award for Advancement of Science & Technology (Ministry of Education, China)

-I wish to suggest constructing the electricity-carbohydrate-hydrogen (ECHo) cycle, as shown below, could meet four basic needs of humans: air, water, food and energy, while minimizing environmental footprints.
+We wish to suggest constructing the electricity-carbohydrate-hydrogen (ECHo) cycle, could meet four basic needs of humans: air, water, food and energy, while minimizing environmental footprints.
 In it, electricity is a universal high-quality energy carrier; hydrogen is a clear electricity carrier; and carbohydrate is a hydrogen carrier, an electricity storage compound and sources for food, feed and materials.
 By using this cycle, we could replace crude oil with carbohydrates (CH2O), feed the world, power cellular phone, produce renewable materials, etc.

 We conduct our research project based on two platforms: cascade enzyme factories and microbial cell factories (e.g., E. coli and Bacillus subtilis).
 Based on cascade enzyme factories, our specific projects are